Rangga & Cinta: Production

 Following the release of Ada Apa Dengan Cinta?
 2 in 2016, director Riri Riza hinted at the possibility of a third installment.
 In May 2024, producer Mira Lesmana stated that the idea of a musical remake was conceived during the COVID-19 pandemic, initially envisioned as a series.
 An open casting took place in June 2024.
 Nicholas Saputra, who portrayed Rangga in the original film, served as a producer on this film, marking his feature producing debut.
+Barunson E&A and Imajinari financed the film.

 In February 2025, the cast of the film was announced.
 Riza revealed that the casting process lasted six months.
 Principal photography concluded in March 2025.

 Music

 In March 2025, it was reported that Anto Hoed and Melly Goeslaw returned to compose the score and write new songs, having previously worked on the original film.

 Musicians Eva Celia and Bilal Indrajaya released the film's theme song, "Rangga & Cinta", on 20 August 2025.

 Songs performed in the film include: